-This Spanish course enables you to communicate and interact in a Spanish business context.
-Exercises and activities that reflect daily and business situations will be practiced, using a communicative approach.
-This means that the focus will be mainly on speaking and listening.
-Vocabulary and grammar will be taught within a task based context.
-Some cultural aspects will be highlighted to facilitate the business communication in several common situations.
+This Spanish course enables you to communicate and interact in a Spanish university context.
+Exercises and activities that reflect daily and educational situations will be practiced, using a communicative approach.
+Vocabulary and grammar will be taught within a task-based context.
+Some cultural aspects will be highlighted to facilitate the educational communication in several common situations.

-The course will be delivered in interactive sessions of 1,5 hours a week and you are expected to spend at least 2,5 hours per week on self-study.
-You are highly recommended to attend class, prepare for class, and participate actively in class, as the pace of the sessions is high.
+The course will be delivered in interactive sessions of 1,5 hours a week and you are expected to spend at least 3 hours per week on self-study.
+You are highly recommended to attend class, (at least 80% of the lessons), to prepare for class, doing the exercises recommended in class and participate actively in class, as the pace of the sessions is high.